AhmedSA19980/Renting_Property/README.md

 # Renting_Property

-## Property Reservation Desktop Application (under development) Began Date: 2/2/2025
+## Property Reservation Desktop Application (under development) Began Date: 2/2/2025 - V2

+Application Features Overview

+The application is a property rental management system designed with a secure, scalable, and user-friendly architecture.

-1- User Account Management: Enables users to securely create, update, and delete their accounts, ensuring personalized access to the application's features.
+User Account Management allows users to securely register, authenticate, update, and delete their accounts, ensuring personalized and protected access to system features.

-2- Property Management: Allows users to browse and view detailed information about available properties.
-Property owners can efficiently create, update, and delete property listings, maintaining an accurate and up-to-date inventory.
+Property Management enables users to browse detailed property listings, while property owners can create, update, and remove their properties to maintain an accurate and up-to-date inventory.

-3- Booking & Cancellation: Provides a straightforward mechanism for users to book properties for a specified duration.
-Users also have the ability to cancel existing bookings, adhering to defined policies.
+Booking & Cancellation functionality provides a smooth reservation process, allowing users to book properties for specific durations and cancel bookings in accordance with defined policies.

-4- Discount Management (Property Owners): Empowers property owners to create, update, and cancel discounts for their properties, offering flexible pricing strategies.
+Discount Management empowers property owners to create, update, and cancel discounts, supporting flexible pricing strategies to increase occupancy and revenue.

-5- Property Search Functionality: Implements a robust search feature allowing users to easily find properties based on various criteria (e.g., location, availability, price range).
+Advanced Property Search helps users quickly find suitable properties using filters such as location, availability, and price range.

-6- Secure Payment Integration: Leverages the Stripe API to ensure secure and reliable payment processing for bookings.
+Secure Payment Integration is implemented using the Stripe API to ensure safe, reliable, and compliant payment processing for all bookings.

+Role-Based Access Control defines clear permissions for different user roles (Admin, Property Owner, User), improving security and system organization.

+Financial Tracking & Reporting allows users to view payment history, while property owners can monitor income summaries and transaction details.

-7- RESTful API Communication: The application utilizes RESTful APIs for communication between the presentation tier (desktop application) and the underlying business logic and data access layers, adhering to a clean and scalable architecture
+The system follows a RESTful API architecture, enabling efficient communication between the presentation layer, business logic, and data access layers, ensuring maintainability, scalability, and clean separation of concerns.